mahmoudsiliman75/mahmoudsiliman75/README.md

 # 💫 About Me:
-I'm a passionate Senior Frontend Developer with a computer science degree and 4.5+ years of experience <br>building high-performance, scalable, and user-friendly web applications.
+I'm a passionate Senior Frontend Developer with a computer science degree and more than 5 years of experience <br>building high-performance, scalable, and user-friendly web applications.
 Expertise in Vue, TypeScript, <br>Nuxt.js as a modern JavaScript frameworks, with a strong focus on responsive design, state <br>management, and performance optimization

 ## 🌐 Socials: